link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 In fact, people tend to use {{< term ws >}} for **real-time notification**, when messages are delivered immediately after their creation.
-An indirect paradigm (e.g., messaging, shared store) is impossible for the task as it creates brief delays;
+An indirect paradigm (e.g., polling) is impossible for the task as it creates brief delays;
 a direct and stateful model is mandatory.